Sales Overview

 A saved view remembers:

-- All filter settings (date range, supplier, inventory item, trip, product type, search)
+- All filter settings (date range, supplier, inventory item, trip, segment, label, product type, search)

 - Export configuration (change mode, row mode, and selected columns)